Restream/redmine_attach_by_url/README.md

-# Redmine Attach_By_Url Plugin
+# Redmine Attachment By URL Plugin

 [![Build Status](https://travis-ci.org/nodecarter/redmine_attach_by_url.png)](https://travis-ci.org/nodecarter/redmine_attach_by_url)
 [![Code Climate](https://codeclimate.com/github/nodecarter/redmine_attach_by_url.png)](https://codeclimate.com/github/nodecarter/redmine_attach_by_url)

 ## Description

-This plugin adds **Attachments by url** block to the issue form and enables you to attach files to issues by URL.
+This plugin adds **Attachments by URL** block to the issue form and enables you to attach files to issues by URL.
 Files are downloaded from public resources and placed into *#{REDMINE_ROOT}/attachments/download/* by the server.
 You can add as many files as you need when you create or edit an issue.
 Once the file is uploaded, it can be opened, saved or deleted in a regular way.
 This plugin prevents possible loss of information if the file's public URL becomes unavailable.

 ## Compatibility